What’s the difference between marriages and civil partnerships?

 Link copied to clipboard

 In June 2018, the news covered a couple who successfully won a case against the Supreme Court which allows them to enter into a civil partnership rather than getting married.
-This sparked the question for a lot of couples, ‘what’s the difference between marriage and entering into a civil partnership?’.
+This sparked the question for a lot of couples, ‘What’s the difference between marriage and entering into a civil partnership?’.

 We’ve listed some of the top differences below and we have also got a blog which discusses the key differences between divorce and dissolution which you can read here.